How to Correct Flared Ribs Without surgery

-If you perform these exercises for rib protruding on a daily basis, you will correct your flared ribs and sunken chest without undergoing surgery.
+If you perform these exercises for protruding ribs on a daily basis, you will correct your flared ribs and sunken chest without undergoing surgery.

-Undergoing a rib flare operation will cost you nearly $40 000 and two heavy titanium bars underneath your sternum.
+A rib flare operation will cost you nearly $40000, and will result with two heavy titanium bars to be placed beneath your sternum.

-I can say for a fact, that this isn’t pleasurable at all.
+I can guarantee that living with them won’t be pleasurable at all.

 In addition, there are also noticeable psychological benefits that you’ll get, just by following these exercises.

 At first, obtaining a routine may be difficult, but all you have to do is perform these set of exercises even on the days that you don’t feel like doing them.

 After 30 days, this will become a habit and you will feel more motivated than ever before in your process of repairing the ribs that stick out.